wp-plugins/rf-twitterpost/readme.txt

 Tested up to: 2.7
 Stable tag: 1.0.0

-Submits a tweet to twitter whenever you publish a new post.

 == Description ==

 This plugin allows you to tweet whenever you publish a new post.